 - The overdraft fee is pretty high ($36)

 TD Bank is a national bank with a presence in New Jersey.
-The bank has over 1,300 bank locations across 16 states in the U.S. and ten branches in New Jersey.
+The bank has over 1,100 bank locations across 16 states in the U.S. and 286 branches/stores and ATMs in New Jersey.
+They often have extended hours, including Saturday and Sunday.

 However, if you prefer to do your banking online or on your phone, you’ll be pleased to know that TD Bank has a highly-rated mobile app.

-This bank offers various personal and business banking services, from checking accounts to CDs and personal loans.
-TD Bank’s TD Signature Savings account offers competitive rates — but to earn the highest tier rate, you’ll need to deposit a hefty sum of $250,000.
+TD Bank offers various personal and business banking services, from checking accounts to CDs and personal loans.
+TD Bank’s TD Signature Savings account offers competitive rates — but to earn the highest tier rate, you’ll need to deposit at least $10,000 to see the rate increase beyond 0.02%, and if you have $100,000 deposited, you’ll see rates of 4.00%.

 TD Bank’s online banking offers most banking transactions, including money transfers with Zelle, bill pay, and more.